cehbrecht/piddiplatsch2/README.md

 vim custom.toml
 ```

-Use your config file when running:
+Use the `config` option to use your custom configuration:

 ```bash
 piddiplatsch --config custom.toml